1. Home

 Important Next Steps After a Ladder Fall

-Because so many are affected by this hazard, it is important to take steps to prevent ladder injury as best you can before ascending the rungs.
-However, ladder accidents are often caused by parties other than the ladder user.
+Ladder accidents are often caused by parties other than the ladder user.
+In addition to a defect in the ladder itself (which a worker might not be able to see before getting onto the ladder), other defects in the construction site such as holes or slippery floors can contribute to a ladder failure.
 If you have experienced a ladder accident, it is of the utmost importance that you take the necessary action that can preserve your health, exercise your rights, and achieve maximum compensation for damages.

 Steps to Follow After Falling Off a Ladder